Linear Programs

 optimal_value(LP::LinearProgram)

 Return, if it exists, the optimal value of the objective function of LP over the feasible region of LP.
-Otherwise, return -inf or inf depending on convention.
+Otherwise, return -infinity or infinity depending on convention, or nothing if the feasible region is empty.

 Examples